 Businesses either invest thousands of dollars or spend endless hours of their own time building a website.
 Unless Google Analytics is incorporated, the site owner is left guessing whether or not their site is performing as they hoped.
 Without GA there is no way for site owners to tell which campaigns, blogs, links, marketing materials or business strategies are leading to a higher traffic footprint, or conversion (sign-up or purchase).

 Google Analytics gives you a lot of insight into your website.
 Where and when your traffic is coming from, when are they converting into leads or sales, the demographics of your traffic, what are people doing when they get to your site.

-With GA you will be able to fine tune your marketing to the customers that are frequently converting on your site.
-You will be able to perform A/B comparison for each marketing effort.
+With GA you will be able to fine-tune your marketing to the customers that are frequently converting to your site.
+You will be able to perform an A/B comparison for each marketing effort.